The Vedas are a peculiar topic of study.

 The Atharva Veda: The Book of Spell

-The Vedas were originally formed, recited, and passed down from generation to generation by Aryan nomads (considered “the noble ones”) in ancient India.
-It is most commonly believed that the Vedas were created during the Vedic Period (1,500 – 500 B.C.E.).
-Although, many scholars and great yogis today hypothesize that the creation of this oral tradition could have started as far back as 12,000 B.C.E.
+The Vedas were originally formed, recited, and passed down from generation to generation by Aryan nomads (considered “the noble ones”) in ancient India during the Vedic Period, between 1,500 – 500 B.C.E.
+However, many scholars and great yogis today hypothesize that the creation of this oral tradition could have started as far back as 12,000 B.C.E.

 What Does Rig Veda Talk About?

 In Sanskrit, the word Rigveda means “knowledge of the verses (or mantras).”

 The Rigveda is by far the most prominent of the Vedas; it was the first Vedic text ever written and is the main source of history on the ancient Hindus.

 The text is comprised of 1,028 hymns (sūktas) dedicated to various deities, including the Purusha Sukta and Creation Hymns.
 And these hymns contain 10 books, called “circles” or “mandalas.”